 - Training Age (TA): Refers to the number of months and/or years a person has been training in a particular modality.
 For a young person who has been lifting weights for only one year would have a lifting or TA of one year.
 This is exceptionally important when prescribing weights for all ages but especially adolescent athletes who have very young training ages.
 Care must be taken to prescribe exercises that are suitable to the TA and not the CA. For example, a mature 16 year old who has a 3 year TA should be prescribed more complex and demanding exercises than a 20 year old with a 6 month TA.

-There is an increasing evidence suggesting the positive outcomes involved in resistance training for the adolescent groups.
+There is an increasing evidence suggesting the positive outcomes involved in resistance training for the youth sport groups.
 Much of the research revolved around actual neural gains in strength although some research does suggest physiological gains as well.

 Nevertheless, one of the greatest myths: that resistance training for children is dangerous has been completely disproven by continual mounting evidence of positive effects.

 In several studies of the pre-pubescent girls who regularly completed gymnastic sessions it was shown that both bone density and skeletal bone thickness was enhanced far more than when compared to similar aged girls who were involved in no exercise.

 The following seven factors are results of resistance training for youth:

 - can enhance the muscular strength and power of youth